danielTiringer/Dev-Containers/Laravel/README.md

 From the respository's root run `docker-compose up -d --build`.
 Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Laravel app running as intended. **Your Laravel app needs to be in the laravel directory first before bringing the containers up, otherwise the artisan container will not build, as it's missing the appropriate file.**

-Three containers have been added that handle Composer, NPM, and Artisan commands without having to have these platforms installed on your local computer.
+Three containers have been added that handle Composer, PHPUnit, NPM, and Artisan commands without having to have these platforms installed on your local computer.
 Use the following command templates from your project root, modifiying them to fit your particular use case:

 - `docker-compose run --rm composer update`
+- `docker-compose run --rm phpunit` or `docker-compose run --rm phpunit --filter insert_test_name_here`
 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`

 Containers created and their ports (if used) are as follows:

 - **nginx** - `:8080`
-- **mysql** - `:3308`
+- **mysql** - `:3306`
 - **php** - `:9000`
 - **npm**
 - **composer**